DigvijayDheer/Spinning-Wheel/README.md

 # Spinning Wheel

-This project is a web-based spinning wheel game implemented using Vue.js.
+This project is a web-based spinning wheel game implemented using Vue.js library for interactive interfaces.
 Users can click on the "SPIN" button to spin the wheel and have a chance to win various prizes.
 The wheel will rotate for a random number of spins and stop at a random prize.
 A success message will be displayed with the prize value.

 ## Features